interline-io/transitland-lib/README.md

 To cut a new release:

 1. Tag the `master` branch with the next SemVer version (for example: `v0.2.0`).
-2. CircleCI will run [GoReleaser](https://github.com/goreleaser/goreleaser) and create a GitHub release on this repository.
+2. GitHub Actions will run [GoReleaser](https://github.com/goreleaser/goreleaser) and create a GitHub release on this repository.

 ## Licenses